/* */

 Skip navigation

-Referrals to our service are now currently closed, please continue to check this page for when they are back open
+Referrals to our core service are closed, but care experienced young adult referrals are still being accepted.
+Please continue to check this page for when they are back open for our core service.

 Our Friendship Works service has been providing volunteer mentors to children and young adults who have experienced childhood trauma or disrupted attachments for over forty years.
 Young people with experiences like these often suffer from low self esteem and social isolation.
 They are at higher risk of drug and alcohol addiction or becoming involved in criminal activity and are less likely to achieve academically, whilst more likely to experience poor mental health in later life.

 We match children and young adults with volunteer mentors who, through quality friendship, give young people access to new opportunities, helping to build their self confidence and develop the resilience needed to manage adversity now and in the future.
-Since having a Friendship Works Mentor, 80% of young people we support said they felt happier and 76% of Care Leavers felt more positive about their future.
+Since having a Friendship Works Mentor, 80% of young people we support said they felt happier and 76% of care experienced young adults felt more positive about their future.

 The service aims to: